 Why Cornell Engineering?

-Cornell engineers challenge the status quo by breaking the rules to do great things.
+Cornell engineers challenge the status quo and do great things.
 Steeped in an environment of questioning, and with a focus on innovation, Cornell Engineering pursues excellence in all areas.
 Its faculty, students, and alumni design, build, and test products, improve the world of medicine, inform and shape our laws, create and drive businesses, become research luminaries, and overcome real and perceived barriers to achieve scientific breakthroughs that advance the quality of life on our planet.

 We invite you to learn more about Cornell Engineering and its programs.